 Sydney Open visitors will be able to access areas not normally open to the public.
 Climb the tower stairs to the gallery and bell-ringing area, then ascend to the roof above the nave and bell chamber before reaching the top of the tower, where you’ll see the original timber mast supporting the spire.
 Along the way, learn something of St James’ extraordinary history and the people who created, adapted and now care for this heritage icon.
-Tour Guide Letizia Coppo-Jones has been the Project Architect for St James’ conservation since 2002.
+Tour Guide Letizia Coppo-Jones was project director for St James’ conservation works from 2002 to 2016.

 The tour will comprise a 15-minute ascent, 15-minute talk and 15-minute descent.